 Boston is a great city to visit with kids and there are lots of interesting and fun activities that both parents and kids will enjoy!
-It is an affordable family city and many attractions are free or low-cost.
+If you are planning a family trip to Boston, the good news is it is an affordable city and many attractions are free or low-cost.

 10 Free Things To Do In Boston With Kids

 If you are staying for a few days, a Go Boston Card is a great idea as it provides discounts to Boston’s top attractions and allows card-holders fast-track admission, so you avoid the long queues.

 Here are our pick of Free Things to do in Boston with Kids and please let us know if there is something we should add!